SkyScreamer

-SkyScreamer is an amusement ride located at several Six Flags theme parks in North America.
+SkyScreamer is an amusement ride located at several Six Flags theme parks, two Enchanted Parks and at La Ronde in North America.
 Designed by Funtime, an Austrian ride manufacturer, the attraction is one of their "Star Flyer" models.

 Riders aboard SkyScreamer are carried aloft in two-person swing-like chairs attached to a rotating gondola mounted on a central tower.
 When the gondola reaches the top of the tower, riders are swung in a wide circle at speeds approaching 43 mph, with a bird's eye view of the surrounding area.
 The ride is marketed to both thrill-ride enthusiasts and patrons seeking a more family-friendly experience.